 Structures of Manufacturing Incubators

 Although these incubators provide machinery for manufacturing, not all of their client companies are in the manufacturing industry.
-Startups ranging from non-profits to law firms to consulting firms can rent out only the office space at a cheaper price.
+Startups service companies, ranging from non-profits to law firms to consulting firms, can rent out only the office space at a cheaper price.

 The up-front investment in a manufacturing incubator is expensive.
-Although most of the are sponsored by the government, there are individuals who started these incubators because they believe these incubators offer talented minds chances to succeed.
-Bianchi bought and renewed a building into Industry Space Seattle because “there’s a whole bunch of people operating out of garages trying to legitimize their business, it’s financially infeasible to grow them.”
+Although most are sponsored by the government, there are individuals who started an incubator because they believe that incubators offer talented minds chances to succeed.
+Bianchi bought and renewed a building into Industry Space Seattle because “there’s a whole bunch of people operating out of garages trying to legitimize their business [and] it’s financially infeasible to grow them.”
 Elissa Bloom started a fashion incubator because “there’s so much talent in the city, but they’re not getting the know-how to run and launch a business.”

 The long-term trend in U.S. manufacturing is of more automation to increase productivity with fewer workers.
 This trend favors larger manufacturers who can afford the capital investment needed to remain competitive.
 In recent years though, technologies like 3D printing, CNC laser cutters and other CAD/CAM equipment, have reduced the price and time needed for prototyping and development.
 There are therefore now lower barriers to entry to new product development in manufacturing, providing firms have access to the necessary technologies.

 Manufacturing incubators take advantage of economies of scope and scale by providing capital equipment to manufacturing startups.
 This works because a typical piece of equipment will be mostly idle even at a fairly large single firm.
 Manufacturing incubators have also borrowed some best practices from startup incubators.
 In particular, they often provide broader business services and access to networks.